Wills & Estate Planning

 One way to make sure the will is valid is to have the judge bring both witnesses into court and ask in official legal language whether the signatures are genuine, and whether they believe the testator was mentally coherent and not under duress.
 The self-proving affidavit squares off this inconvenience.

 It’s always possible that the judge might accept the will without taking these measures, especially if no one is contesting the will.
 Still, that means leaving things up to an unknown judge’s preference.
-Setting up a self-proving affidavit removes any potential uncertainty about whether this really is the correct will.
+Setting up a self-proving affidavit helps remove any potential uncertainty about whether this really is the correct will.

 Does a Will Have to Be Notarized?